 Motorsport UK Regulations

 The information contained on this page is presented for convenience only.
 While every effort will be made to keep it up to date, in the event of any disputes the official version of the regulations will be the version published by the 500MRCI.
-The MODI-5-Cup is organised and administered by the 500 MRCI Ltd. in accordance with the General Regulations of the Royal Automobile Club Motor Sports Association (incorporating the provisions of the International Sporting Code of the FIA) and these DRAFT 2024 Race Series Sporting & Technical Regulations.
+The MODI-5-Cup is organised and administered by the 500 MRCI Ltd. in accordance with the General Regulations of the Royal Automobile Club Motor Sports Association (incorporating the provisions of the International Sporting Code of the FIA) and these 2024 Race Series Sporting & Technical Regulations.
 Kirkistown race dates for 2024 - March 23rd, April 27th, May 25th, June 22nd, July 27th, August 31st, September 28th.
 There will be a qualifying and two races at each meeting.
 This series is for competitors participating in the following MX5 cars - Eunos/Miata origin 1989 – 2005.
 There may be an A and a B class within each race depending on the modification level of the cars that take part in the series.
 This would allow highly modified cars and less modified or Stage Rally and Sprint-Hillclimb cars to score points in the appropriate Modi5cup race series class.
 USEFUL NUMBERS Race Series 500MRCI Office 02842 771325

 Race Dates, Cup Sporting & Technical Regulations